stormid/storm-scaffold/README.md

 ####`gulp html`

-Builds the static HTML from swig templates.
+Builds the static HTML from nunjucks templates.

 Add a production flag to run in production mode, and compress everything
 ####`gulp --production`